auth0/docs/articles/quickstart/spa/angular/02-calling-an-api.md

 ```

 :::note
-As Auth0 can only issue tokens for custom scopes that exist on your API, ensure that you define the scopes used above when [setting up an API](https://auth0.com/docs/getting-started/set-up-api) with Auth0.
+As Auth0 can only issue tokens for custom scopes that exist on your API, ensure that you define the scopes used above when <a href="https://auth0.com/docs/getting-started/set-up-api" target="_blank">setting up an API</a> with Auth0.
 :::

-Please [refer to the docs](https://github.com/auth0/auth0-angular/blob/main/EXAMPLES.md#configure-authhttpinterceptor-to-attach-access-tokens) for more information on the available options for the HTTP interceptor.
+Please <a href="https://github.com/auth0/auth0-angular/blob/main/EXAMPLES.md#configure-authhttpinterceptor-to-attach-access-tokens" target="_blank">refer to the docs</a> for more information on the available options for the HTTP interceptor.

 ## Make an API Call